 How do I properly use a hair mask for best results?

-The first step to an effective masking routine is to make sure your hair is clean and prepped to soak in all the nutritional benefits of your hair mask.
+The first step to an effective masking routine is to ensure your hair is clean and prepped to soak in all the nutritional benefits of your hair mask.
 After gently shampooing your strands (focusing on the roots, of course!), rinse them thoroughly with warm water and squeeze out all excess water.
 Unless specifically directed to do so, you should never apply a mask to dripping wet hair.

 Once your hair is clean and squeezed out, begin sectioning the hair and applying the mask liberally throughout each segment.
 Once applied to the entire head, use a wide-tooth comb to distribute the mask evenly throughout the hair.
-If any mask build-up on the comb, wipe it off and reapply it to the hair.
+If there is any mask build-up on the comb, wipe it off and reapply it to the hair.

 Use clips or soft pins to wrap your hair up and let it sit for as long as directed.
-Typically masks call for about 30 minutes of absorption, but some may suggest leaving on overnight!
+Typically, masks call for about 30 minutes of absorption, but some may suggest leaving on overnight!
 For an added boost of absorption, cover your masked-up hair in a shower cap and wrap it in a warm towel to keep your hair warm and encourage deeper penetration.